-Healthcare has become an increasingly competitive field.
-Years ago, hospitals didn’t have to worry about marketing to get new patients.
-But with a large number of changes to health insurance over the past few years, and a slew of mergers and acquisitions in the healthcare field, impressing patients has suddenly moved right up there with treating them.
+Healthcare is an increasingly competitive field, and reaching new patients requires a strong digital marketing strategy.
+And with a large number of changes to health insurance over the past few years and a slew of mergers and acquisitions in the healthcare field, the healthcare industry as a whole has undergone some major changes.

 Social media has become the new word of mouth advertising.
-If something is generating buzz, it is doing so on Twitter and Facebook—not at the watercooler at work.
-To take the pulse of the public, look no further than the trending topics on social media sites, which tell you what people are writing about and clicking on.
+If something is generating buzz, it's likely that those conversations are taking place on platforms like Facebook and Twitter.
+To get an idea of what people are talking about, look no further than the trending topics on social media sites, which tell you what people are writing about and clicking on.

 It’s extremely important for any business to be involved in social media, but it’s even more important for healthcare.
-For starters, healthcare is a people-focused business.
-You need to understand what people want and what motivates them, so you can convince them to use your services.
+For starters, healthcare is a people-focused industry.
+You need to understand what people want and what motivates them, so you can tailor your communication to their interests..
 You also need to have the ability to address them directly.

 Social media offers all of this.
 It is a powerful communication tool, and one of the best ways to market any service online.
 Plus, companies that do not employ social media appear dated and out of touch.
 Those are not words you ever want associated with you in the fast-paced, ever-changing world of healthcare.

-Here are the five major social networks and how they can help your hospital’s social media plan.
+Here are the four major social networks and how they can help your hospital’s social media plan.

 You might use Facebook to:

 Facebook is most valuable as a reference point for patients and potential patients.
 If they want to know what’s going on at the hospital, they should have easy access to your Facebook page to find out.

 Think of Twitter as the place for your healthcare facility’s breaking news.
 If there's a breakthrough in a specific type of healthcare, or a health issue that people should be aware of, you can share this information on Twitter.
 People check these feeds to find current information, and if you provide it, you can build a strong following that may eventually become patients.